 Depending on the circumstances, the Court of Appeal will either confirm the ruling, reverse the ruling, or order the court of first instance to conduct a new trial.

-After a ruling is given by the Court of Appeal, the parties may also appeal to the Supreme Court of Justice (recurso de revista), except the decision of the Court of Appeal that confirms the decision of the Court of First Instance.
+After a ruling is given by the Court of Appeal, the parties may also appeal to the Supreme Court of Justice (recurso de revista), except in cases where the Court of Appeal confirms the decision of the Court of First Instance.

 Judicial or procedural costs are generally equivalent to the amount spent by the public service of justice enforcement by the courts.